-Political problems cannot be solved by using reason because they involve the choices and actions of a multitude of people in the nation and, in some cases, the world.
-More than one response is possible for a political problem.
+Political problems cannot be solved by using reason because they involve the choices and actions of a multitude of people in the nation and, in some cases, the world—more than one response is possible in case of political problems.
 While questing for a solution, the political authority would like to know about the possible consequences of their response.
-To predict the solution that will lead to the best consequence it is necessary to have the answers to all the questions that are entailed in the political problem.
-But in the political space there are several questions for which no answers are possible.
+To predict the solution that will lead to the best consequence it's necessary to have the answers to all the questions that are entailed in the political problem.
+But in the political space there are questions for which no answers are possible.
 When the questions don’t have an answer, reason will be ineffective.
 The authority has two alternatives—either they can become paralyzed (take no action) or they can respond on the basis of will.
-The will has a major role to play in the resolution of political problems—this “will” consists of not only the personal will (of the authority) but also the will of the nation as whole.
+The will has a role to play in the resolution of political problems—this “will” consists of not only the personal will (of the authority) but also the will of the nation as whole.